Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/case-study-prompt.md

-Certainly!
-I'll regenerate and enhance the "case-study-prompt.md" based on the structure and depth of the other knowledge base prompts provided.
-Here's an improved and standardized version:

 # Case Study Knowledge Base Generation Prompt

 Generate a comprehensive case study knowledge base document on the following principle or concept: "{{primary_principle}}".